xiaochen-li/ProFuse/README.md

 You can find all bug files in path `method/bugs`.

-Fault1：vivado	7BrmgwSAB	 HARTHOptPost::optimize() function triggers a crash during Vivado synthesis.
+Fault1：vivado	7mgyBdSAI	 A critical error during Vivado synthesis is surfacing in the DFPin::range() function.

-Fault2：vivado	7jBos5SAC  Synthesis failure due to an unexpected fault in the HARTGLAddGen() function.
+Fault2：vivado	7oSDeISAW  An essential issue arises in Vivado synthesis, within the \texttt{\detokenize{ConstProp::propagate()}} function.

-Fault3：vivado	7jBooqSAC	 Error invoking Tcl\_Panic function, triggering synthesis termination.

-Fault4：vivado	7mhiM4SAI	 Synthesis failure is encountered as a consequence of a crash initiated by the NBaseModC::realModule()function.

-Fault5：vivado	7hvpQPSAY	 The HARTOptMux::findEnc() function triggers a Vivado crash, resulting in synthesis failure.
+Fault3：vivado	7qdVNFSA2	 In the course of Vivado synthesis, a critical error manifests within the \texttt{\detokenize{NDes::optimize ()}} function.

+Fault4：vivado	7iVN3hSAG	 Vivado Synthesis Crashes Due to Exception in \texttt{\detokenize{librdi_common.so}}.

+Fault5：vivado	8S1pCRSAZ	 Vivado synthesis is running into an issue because the \texttt{\detokenize{DFGraph::traverseTopDown()}} function is causing a crash.

-Fault6：vivado	7HkoVvSAJ	 The HARTNDb::elaborate function triggered a Vivado crash, causing the synthesis to fail.
+Fault6：vivado	8TFwQ8SAL	 The \texttt{\detokenize{HARTNDb::reSynthReInfer()}} function is crashing and causing a problem with Vivado synthesis.

-Fault7：vivado	7k0SoLSAU	 Vivado synthesis failure is attributed to a crash triggered by the ConstProp::evaluate() function.
+Fault7：vivado	8TP2WdSAL	 Vivado synthesis is experiencing difficulties due to a crash in the \texttt{\detokenize{ComMsgMgr::sendMessage()}} function.

-Fault8：vivado	7k0StYSAU	 The NPinC::parentModule() function is causing Vivado to crash.

-Fault9：vivado	7lpEt6SAE	 Vivado synthesis is hitting a roadblock with a crash initiated by the HARTHOptPost::prepDsps() function.
+Fault8：vivado	8VHDxiSAH	 Vivado synthesis failed by the \texttt{\detokenize{HRTInvoker::inProcessLaunch()}} function.

-Fault10：vivado	7rbE4ISAU	 Vivado Synthesis Crashes and Unable to Locate Problematic Function in Log Files.

-Fault11：vivado	7lRrQrSAK	 The HARTNDb::constProp() function is provoking a Vivado crash.
+Fault9：vivado	8gIPllSAG	 The \texttt{\detokenize{LOptAbc::doOpt()}} function is causing an error that disrupts Vivado synthesis.

-Fault12：vivado	7yJmiPSAS	 Vivado Synthesis Crashes and Unable to Locate Problematic Function in Log Files.

-Fault13：vivado	7p4vsSSAQ	 Synthesis is failing due to an fault within the DFNode::findDFPin() function.

-Fault14：vivado	7iVNTSSA4	 When synthesizing, an fault occurs in the SPinArray::createBus() function.

-Fault15：vivado	7lRrQrSAK	 The exception in the HRTInvoker::inProcessLaunch() function results in synthesis failure.

-Fault16：vivado	7ZIdXVSA1	 Inconsistent Simulation Results Due to Logic Synthesis Optimization Issue.

-Fault17：yosys	   4079	   Issue in Yosys Synthesis: 'std::length\_fault' Leads to Termination.

-Fault18：yosys	   4056	   Long runtime and high memory usage for synth.

-Fault19：yosys	   4071	   Assertion Failure in AST Processing during Verilog Synthesi.

-Fault20：yosys	   4077	   Yosys Verilog Parsing fault: Issue in AST Generation.
+Fault10：vivado	8g0ri2SAA	 Vivado synthesis is failing because the \texttt{\detokenize{NDes::optimizeLogic()}} function is crashing.

+Fault11：vivado	8g0tKYSAY	 Vivado Synthesis Hang Issue with Specific Design File.

+Fault12：vivado	8g0tqRSAQ	 Vivado Tool Synthesis Hanging Problem on Ubuntu.

+Fault13：vivado	8UddyJSAR	 Vivado Hang During Synthesis with Specific Constraints.

+Fault14：yosys	   4427	   Yosys Verilog Parsing Error: Unable to Synthesize After Reading File.

+Fault15：yosys	   4445	   Performance Issue: Synthesis Takes Too Long to Complete.
 ***
 **We've had so much help from Vivado and Yosys staff in finding and confirming bugs.
 I would like to express my gratitude here.**